Don’t tell me what you think, tell me what you have in your portfolio.

 That explains the cash (7.6%) and some bonds as part of the ‘Securities’ category.

 Property is an asset I like.
 I’m still not a big fan of dealing with tenants and doing maintenance.
-So I skipped the traditional buy-to-let route and I invest mainly through Property Partner (see my interview with them).
-I also provide property development loans and earn interest.
+So I skipped the traditional buy-to-let route and I invest mainly through UK REITs.

-My LTD company investments include some UK REITs (LON: SLI, LON: HMSO) as a Covid recovery play.
+My LTD company investments include some UK REITs as a Covid recovery play.
 This has worked quite well and pays dividends.

 Last but not least, I have a decent exposure to UK property thanks to our flat.
 Most people don’t realise they’re already long property if they own their place.
 I overpaid for the London zone 2 flat with no garden and Covid strongly reminded me of that!
 Negative equity?
 Probably!